kravtsov-vv/FolderReplicationPS/README.md

   If left empty, operations will be logged to the console only.

 - **VerboseLog**
   Include in log additional info.
-If param not used, only file/folder oprepations logged.
+If param not used, only file/folder operations logged.

 - **MaxRetries**
   Specifies the number of retry attempts for copying an item.